Pupil Premium - Levels of Provision

 - Homework club offered to PP children, on an ad hoc basis.

-- A Music specialist teacher, PE specialist teacher, Languages and Computing teacher contribute to the planning and delivery of lessons, enhancing the curriculum and developing the skills of all staff.
+- A Music specialist teacher and Languages specialist teacher contribute to the planning and delivery of lessons, enhancing the curriculum and developing the skills of all staff.
 As part of our whole school approach to closing the gap, developing the talents of the targeted children in every class is one of their key goals.